Liverpool University Hospitals Trust cares for 21 patients with Covid-19 in hospital

 Advertisement

-Across England there were 2,130 people in hospital with Covid as of June 11.
-The number of hospital patients with Covid-19 decreased 13% in the last week.
+Across England there were 1,866 people in hospital with Covid as of June 18.
+The number of hospital patients with Covid-19 decreased 24% in the past two weeks.

-The figures also show that 22 new patients with Covid were admitted to hospital in Liverpool University Hospitals NHS Foundation Trust in the week to June 9.
+The figures also show that nine new patients with Covid were admitted to hospital in Liverpool University Hospitals NHS Foundation Trust in the week to June 16.

 Due to changes with how the NHS records admissions, monthly comparisons are not available.